dangeles/dangeles.github.io/cdecmx.md

 <img id="Alejandro examines wild planarians" src="https://dangeles.github.io/images/clubes_alex.jpg" width="300"> | <img id="Students in the field!" src="https://dangeles.github.io/images/estudiantes_en_campo.jpg" width="300">
 :-------------------------:|:-------------------------:
-Alejandro looks at wild planarians  |  Our students out in the field.
+Alejandro looks at wild planarians.  |  Our students out in the field.

 After the fact, we took the planarians back to the lab, where we studied their morphology, movement, and regenerative abilities.
 After the course ended,